SaxionMechatronics/smartnav-dataset/docs/deployment.md

   </div>
 </div>

- Another option is to use the **Ctrl+Shift+P** kreyboard buttons, and look for and option for building and opening a container.
+ Another option is to use the **Ctrl+Shift+P** keyboard buttons, and look for and option for building and opening a container.
 The building and opening of the container might take a few minutes, depending on your processors, due to the compilation of all the prerequisites and the SLAM source code itself.
 If all goes well, you will be notified by this message at the VS Code's terminal: **Done.
 Press any key to close the terminal.**

  <div style="display:flex; flex-wrap:wrap; gap:8px; justify-content:center; align-items:flex-start">